 - Protein shake + banana

-- White rice + chicken
+- Rice + chicken

-- Greek yogurt + berries + granola
+- Greek yogurt + berries

-Best Foods for Blood Sugar Control
+Best Foods to Stabilize Blood Sugar

 Eat more: